Julian22222/PRACTICE/CICD/README.md

     steps:            //<-- contains actions in order to perform
       - name: Checkout  //<-- name is not mandatory field, can be skipped
             //then follows action(uses) or run command
-        uses: actions/checkout@v4     //<--allow to download our Project Repository to GitHub virtual machine, @v4 <--version of checkout version
+        uses: actions/checkout@v4     //<--allow to download our Project Repository to GitHub virtual machine, @v4 <--version of checkout version, we getting acces to Repository code
       - name: Install deps
         run: npm ci//<-- run will allow to make some command in our environment in ubuntu latest
-            // npm ci --> (will install all dependencies in GitHub virtual machine), the same as npm install
+            // npm ci --> (will install all dependencies in GitHub virtual machine), the same as npm install.  //<--dependency instalation, the same as --> npm install, to run this command you shold have --> package-lock.json and package.json files in the Repository root
       - name: Lint   //<-- Lint check correct code syntax
         run: npm run lint
   test: //<--next job, must be on the same level of the first job (lint in our case)